Board Member Bios

 Her belief in strong communication, creativity, and community unification is what she has built her cannabis career around, and providing for her one fierce and tireless kiddo is her driving force in seeing Humboldt County’s local cannabis community succeed.

 In 2013, he founded Peak Industries, Humboldt County's first cannabis vape brand.
-He is currently VP of Marketing at BEAR Extraction House, in Arcata’s Cannabis Innovation Zone.
+He has also served as VP of Marketing at BEAR Extraction House, in Arcata’s Cannabis Innovation Zone.

 Over a decade of business representing Humboldt to growers around the world has provided valuable experience and insight.
 Recognizing the unapologetic, fiercely independent, local culture, Patrick hopes to help Humboldt County's Cannabis industry transition into the regulatory world, while maintaining its unique heritage.
 Patrick is a father of two, holds a BA in Religious Studies and is a certified Yoga instructor and US Army veteran.